 Location: 2nd floor of terminal, 540 1st St SE, St. Petersburg, FL

-What makes it special: Opened in 2010, this place sits right above the Sheltair FBO with stunning views of Tampa Bay.
-Indoor and outdoor seating, with outdoor tables literally next to the planes on the ramp.
+Probably should have led with this one, honestly – its my favorite on the list.
+Opened in 2010, this place sits right above the Sheltair FBO with stunning views of Tampa Bay.
+Outdoor tables literally next to the planes on the ramp.
+Watch a Cirrus land while eating your eggs.

-Pilot info: Tell Ground you’re going to the restaurant.
+Pilot info: Tell Ground youre going to the restaurant.
 FBO charges $5 or 5 gallons minimum.
-Access through Sheltair FBO, take the wide stairway to the 2nd floor.
+Access through Sheltair, take the wide stairway to the 2nd floor.

 Waypoint Cafe – Camarillo Airport (KCMA), California